 The Hello Kitty Shinkansen is included with your JR Pass, so you can ride it for free as any Kodama shinkansen service.
 Though it is not necessary, we strongly advise you to reserve your seat, since chances are high it will be packed for the duration of its run.

 If you wish to ride on the very special train, especially car 2 Kawaii!
 Room, don’t forget to reserve your seat at any JR Office.
-The train numbers are Kodama 730 and 840 (Hakata to Shin-Osaka) and Kodama 741 and 851 (Shin-Osaka to Hakata).
+The train numbers are Kodama 840 (Hakata to Shin-Osaka) and Kodama 851 (Shin-Osaka to Hakata).